memgraph/docs/docs/reference-guide/streams/overview.md

 slug: /reference-guide/streams
 ---

-Memgraph can connect to existing Kafka streams.
+Memgraph can connect to existing stream sources.
 To use streams, a user must:
 1. [**Create a transformation
    module**](/reference-guide/streams/transformation-modules/overview.md)
 2. [Configure Memgraph](/reference-guide/configuration.md) to connect to, e.g.